Ostrogothic Kingdom

-Starting in 535, the Byzantine Empire invaded Italy under Justinian I. The Ostrogothic ruler at that time, Witiges, could not defend the kingdom successfully and was finally captured when the capital Ravenna fell.
+Under Justinian I, the Byzantine Empire embarked on a campaign to reconquer Italy in 535.
+Witiges, who was the Ostrogothic ruler at that time, could not defend the kingdom successfully and was finally captured when the capital Ravenna fell.
 The Ostrogoths rallied around a new leader, Totila, and largely managed to reverse the conquest, but were eventually defeated.
 The last king of the Ostrogothic Kingdom was Teia.